 With all the names we have added for Nathaniel's family, a tabular display will best and most concisely summarize the relationships that are proposed.
 In the table below, all of Nathaniel's immediate family are shown with the exception of his son, Tyre.
 They are displayed with their respective ages as they are believed to be present in the 1790 (Spartanburg District, South Carolina) and the 1810 census (Pulaski County, Kentucky).

 The succeeding data from the 1820 to 1840 censuses have been extracted from the census records found in Kentucky, Indiana, Illinois and Missouri as appropriate for the particular individual.
 The right half of the table doubles as a time chart with column dividers serving as time lines for the years 1770, 1780, 1790, etc. This allows the addition of a rough graphical representation for each individual of the time span within which he or she was born.
 This simplifies the identification of the census age group for each person.

-We have presented here in considerable detail (probably far more than the reader may want) our efforts to piece together many disparate facts concerning a number of Gentry families that we believe fit together to make a logical whole.
-We once again emphasize that the proposals for the family of Nathaniel Gentry represent a combination of many hypotheses, very few of which can be supported by solid documentary evidence.
-On the other hand, there is no conflicting evidence for these speculations.
-We believe the sum total of these hypotheses form a logical tapestry of probabilities that future research may show to be in error in a few details, but overall represent a plausible picture of that early pioneer, Nathaniel Gentry.
+We have presented here in considerable detail (probably far more than the reader may want) our efforts to piece together many scattered bits of information to assemble a picture of the Nathaniel Gentry family.
+The proposals represent a combination of hypotheses, some of which can be supported by no solid documentary evidence.
+On the other hand, we see no conflicting evidence for these speculations.
+We believe the sum total of the proposals represent a plausible picture of that early pioneer's family.